SSL Certificate Checker

 What is an SSL?

 SSL is an acronym for Secure Sockets Layer.
-It's a standard security technology that establishes a secure connection between a web server and a browser.
+It's a standard security technology that establishes a secure web server and browser connection.

-SSL connection ensures that data transferred remain private.
+SSL connection ensures that the data transferred remains private.
 The SSL is also called TLS (Transport Layer Security).

 SSL certificate is what enables the website to move from HTTP to HTTPS.
-An SSL is the data file hosted on the website origin server that makes SSL/TLS encryption possible.
-It has a key pair: a public and private key.
+An SSL is the data file hosted on the website origin server, making SSL/TLS encryption possible.
+It has a key pair: a public and a private key.
 These keys work together to create an encrypted connection.
 The certificate also contains "subject," which is the identity of the certificate/website owner.

 Why do I need an SSL certificate?

-An increase in cyber security threats led to emphasis on user security.
-A study by pewresearch.org shows that 68% of internet users believe that current laws are insufficient to protect their rights.
+An increase in cyber security threats led to an emphasis on user security.
+A study by pewresearch.org shows that 68% of internet users believe current laws are insufficient to protect their rights.

-If you are selling something online or allowing the users/customers to create an account on your website, an SSL certificate helps protect customers information.
+If you are selling something online or allowing users/customers to create an account on your website, an SSL certificate helps protect customers' information.

-Here are the following reasons why every web owner should serve each website over HTTPS on the internet.
+The following reasons why every web owner should serve each website over HTTPS.

 - Identity: SSL certificate gives verification to any website.
 This authentication plays an essential role in online security.
 Website verification is the same as verifying social media accounts.
 However, the SSL certificate does not allow any other website to make a fake version of yours.
 That enables the users to differentiate between genuine and counterfeit websites, helping them filter explicit fraudulent sites.

-- Performance: Modern SSL can improve the page load time.
+- Performance: Modern SSL can improve page load time.
 SSL enables HTTPS/2, making the website two times faster without having any changes in the codebase.
-As per Google, page speed is an essential factor in user experience, and it has a direct influence on the conversion rate.
+As per Google, page speed is an essential factor in user experience, and it directly influences the conversion rate.
 The study showed that pages that loaded in 2.4 seconds had a 1.9% conversion rate.

 - Search ranking boost: For Google, the user is the boss, and for the user, privacy protection matters.
 Google gives priority to those websites in its SERPs that are served over HTTPS.

 - Security: The majority of internet users believe that current laws are not enough to protect their privacy on the internet.
-Therefore, they are always afraid of sharing their information like their credit card information or other personal information on the internet.
+Therefore, they are always afraid of sharing their information, like their credit card or other personal information, on the internet.
 SSL establishes an encrypted link between server and client, typically between the web server (website) and the browser.
 It guarantees nobody can snoop on users' data.

 - Trust: With a padlock icon in the browser's address bar, encrypting traffic with SSL improves visitors' trust.
 It also ensures that third parties, including hackers and online thieves, cannot access the data.

 - Regulatory compliance: SSL is a critical component in PCI compliance.
 Generally, SSL certificates come with a full 256-bit encryption key, which is impossible for hackers to crack.
 Therefore, there is no possibility of sensitive data getting leaked.
-Considering the heavily-armed protection provided by SSL certificates, it wouldn't be wrong to call it the backbone of PCI DSS.
+Considering the heavily-armed protection SSL certificates provide, it wouldn't be wrong to call it the backbone of PCI DSS.